dburm/docker-builder/README.md

     --repository, --repo, -r URL[,rpm-priority]
         Use additional package repository at URL.
-Supported formats are rpm and debian. `rpm-priority` is an integer, and makes sense for rpm repositories only.
-This option can be used multiple times
+Supported formats are rpm and debian.
+This option can be used multiple times.
+        `rpm-priority` is an integer, and makes sense for rpm repositories only.

     --pin [PIN_STRING]
     --pin-package [PIN_PACKAGE_STRING]